joemat/whiteboardpattern/Readme.md

 # Running the example

+* Import the 4 projects
+ * de.elinja.whiteboard.api
+ * de.elinja.whiteboard.numberproducer
+ * de.elinja.whiteboard.printer.bin
+ * de.elinja.whiteboard.printer.hex
-* Import all 4 projects into your Eclipse workspace.
+ into your Eclipse workspace.
 * Right-click *WhiteboardPatternExample.launch* and select *Run As WhiteboardPatternExample*

 The output of the sample should be